In this document

 -

-key.
-If you specifiy a package, and then separately specify a class within that package, Android will run all the tests in the package and ignore theclass
+The packagekey takes precedence over theclasskey.
+If you specifiy a package, and then separately specify a class within that package, Android will run all the tests in the package and ignore theclasskey.

 Usage examples